As the titles suggest, Bonner presents her material in the form of

 If you've watched dinosaur documentaries on TV, you are likely familiar with the sight of Dr. Bob Bakker in his worn-out straw hat.

-Dougal Dixon has published a number of books about dinosaurs.
-One of my favorites is Amazing Dinosaurs, (2007) an excellent, intellectual guide to dinosaurs for primary school kids.
-But it has gone out of print.
-Dixon's The Ultimate Guide to Dinosaurs is easier to find.
+Dixon's Amazing Dinosaurs (2007) is an excellent, intellectual guide to dinosaurs for primary school kids, but it has gone out of print.
+His Ultimate Guide to Dinosaurs is easier to find.

 The special effects are good, and Marven, who usually hosts “real” wildlife shows, is a surprisingly convincing actor.